naragurgel/workout_prescription/README.md

 ## Add Item (Staff member)

-- Where you can add details to the exercices added before.
+- Where you can add details to the exercises added before.

 ![image](https://github.com/naragurgel/workout_prescription/assets/112726044/332d436f-bfd8-4c58-bb4b-b3a3a10b5ce7)